Medically reviewed by Katelyn Hagerty, FNP

 Erectile dysfunction is usually treatable with prescription medication.
 These medications work by improving blood flow to your penis, making it easier for you to develop and maintain an erection when you feel sexually aroused.

 Currently, several medications are available specifically to treat ED:

-We offer several different ED medications online, following a consultation with a physician who will determine if a prescription is appropriate.
+We offer several different ED meds, following a consultation with a physician who will determine if a prescription is appropriate.

 Although ED medications are safe for most men, they can interact with some medications used to treat hypertension and other cardiovascular health issues.

 For example, using ED medications like sildenafil and others with nitrates may cause a sudden drop in blood pressure.
 We’ve discussed these safety issues in more detail in our guide to ED treatments for men with heart disease.